How To Create Buttery Smooth GoPro Slow Motion Videos [2026 Update]

 By the way, both Premiere Pro and Vegas Pro will work with footage from any GoPro alternative camera too.

-Once you have the video loaded into the timeline of GoPro Studio, click on it and go to Video Controls.
+Once you have the video loaded into the timeline of GoPro Quick, click on it and go to Video Controls.

 Drag the slider to the left to slow down your video.
 If you drag it to the right the video will speed up.